Wild Side - Elsie Silver

 (4.5 Shock.
 Horror.)

-So I’ll be the first to admit that I go though these phases of liking an author and lifting them to the heaven and then forgetting all about them based off of one bad experience.
+So, I’ll be the first to admit that I go through these phases of liking an author, lifting them to heaven, and then forgetting all about them based on one bad experience.

 Is it better than Wild Eyes?
 No of course not.
 But it is still up there with my top 5 Elsie Silver books?
 Hell yeah.